DinoChiesa/Apigee-Java-Xslt/README.md

 ## Notes

-There is one callout class, com.google.apigee.edgecallouts.xslt.XsltCallout , which performs an XSL Transform .
+There is one callout class, com.google.apigee.callouts.xslt.XsltCallout , which performs an XSL Transform .

 You must configure the callout with Property elements in the policy